canonical/snapd/interfaces/builtin/README.md

         deny-auto-connection:
           on-classic: false

-Some interfaces with app-provided slots allow connection if some expectation is met, which in turn is expressed by some kind of tag attribute on both plug and slot (usually named after the interface) that must match, for example content
+Some interfaces with app-provided slots allow connections if some expectation is met.
+This in turn is expressed by some kind of tag attribute on both plug and slot (usually named after the interface) that must match, for example `content`:

     slots:
       content: